 Take some time to experiment as you can do simply oodles with this stitch.
 Beads can be added, ribbons or thread can be laced through the stitch and you are really only limited by your imagination.

 You can stack this stitch overlapping row upon row to create a patterned filling stitch.

 These are single half chevron stitches that have been turned on their side.
 Once again it is easy to add beads to this formation or use it for couching.
 You can also work a line of stitches on a curve.

-Another way is to work single instance of Half Chevron stitch is to place them in a square which is effective as a little motif that can be repeated to build up patterns.
+Another way is to work single instance of Half Chevron stitch is to place them in a square.
+This arrangement is effective as a little motif which can be repeated to build up patterns.

-You can also place the individual stitches in a cross which can also be used a repeating motif to build up patterns – or you can combine the two!
+Place the individual stitches in a cross formation to use as a repeating motif and build up patterns – or you can combine the two!